milhnl/pass/README.md

 Bugs
 ----
 All of them.
 Like missing a ton of essential features.
-And the Makefile does not work with the included getopts.
-I think I have to write something for that.
-Don't know what yet.